Master of Landscape Architecture

 Bachelor of Arts in Architecture

-Bryan Irwin is a Principal with SCB’s Campus Environments practice group.
+Bryan Irwin is a Principal and part of SCB’s Campus Environments leadership team.
 Combining recognized planning and design excellence with a deep understanding of the issues facing colleges and universities today, Bryan brings unmatched excellence to SCB’s national higher education practice.
 Never formulaic, his work reflects the unique sense of place, values, and mission of each institution while anticipating the evolving context of teaching and learning on the contemporary campus.

 Bryan grounds his work in the realities facing higher education—fiscal constraints, new project delivery models, emerging pedagogies, and evolving student demographics—yet his work rises above these realities to achieve a timelessness that has been widely recognized for its design excellence.
 His design process is focused on achieving broad consensus and knitting each building into the greater campus context, both physically and programmatically.